GSA/digitalgov.gov/content/posts/2016-06-17-exciting-additions-to-analytics-usa-gov.md

 ---
-url: /2016/06/17/exciting-additions-to-analytics-usa-gov/
 date: 2016-06-17 12:30:45 -0400
 title: Exciting Additions to Analytics.usa.gov
 summary: 'We&rsquo;ve expanded analytics.usa.gov to include 15(!) more agency-specific dashboard pages.
-We now offer agency-specific analytics data pages for a total of 25 major federal agencies, and each one is accessible from the dropdown menu at the top of the site. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-351-Screen-capture-of-All-Participating-websites-for-Exciting-Additions-to-Analytics.usa_.gov-217318-people.jpg" alt="Screen capture showing arrows pointng to all participating websites, and the number of'
+We now offer agency-specific analytics data pages for a total of 25 major federal agencies, and each one is accessible from the dropdown menu at the top of the site. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-351-Screen-capture-of-All-Participating-websites-for-Exciting-Additions-to-Analytics.usa_.gov-217318-people.jpg" alt="Screen capture showing arrows pointng to all participating websites, and the number'
 authors:
+  - tlowden
   - gray-brooks
-  - tlowden
   - eric-mill
   - colin-craig
 categories: